Hillsboro Police Department (Oregon): History

-In 1997, a police dog on the force was shot and killed in the line of duty, and in 2007 Hondo Dog Park was built by the city and named in honor of the fallen canine.
+In 1997, a police dog on the force was shot and killed in the line of duty, and in 2007 Hondo Dog Park was built by the city and named in the dog's honor.
 The department's Life Intervention program for fighting truancy in schools was named a finalist an award by the International Association of Chiefs of Police in 2009.
 Carey Sullivan served as chief from July 2010 to March 2013, with former chief Ron Louie serving as interim chief.
 The city hired Lee Dobrowolski as the new chief, taking office in February 2014.
 The department, in conjunction with the Fire Department, announced a joint training facility would be built near Hillsboro Stadium.

 Operations

 HPD operates two stations, a West Precinct located in downtown on 10th Street near the Washington/Southeast 12th Avenue MAX Station.
 The Tanasbourne Precinct is located in the Tanasbourne neighborhood on the city's eastside.
 Divisions include a patrol unit, detectives, emergency response team created in 1993, K-9 units, reserve units, and a Citizen's Enhancement Team, among others.
 The department utilizes automobiles, motorcycles, and bicycles in its enforcement mission.
 Some detectives and staff drive hybrid vehicles, as HPD's part in helping the City of Hillsboro go "green."

 The department employs non-lethal weapons such as a special launcher that fires paintball-like pepper balls to incapacitate suspects.
 To reduce repeat calls for service, the department utilizes a mediation program that trains every member of the department.
 The department also utilizes police cadets to perform tasks that may otherwise take up the time of full-time officers.
 These tasks include participating in community events, traffic details, officer ride-a-longs, and graffiti cleanup.